openframeworks/ofBook/02_cplusplus_basics/chapter.md

 The output shows a familiar bedtime story.

 ```
-Good night moon.
+Goodnight moon.
-Good night red balloon.
+Goodnight red balloon.
-Good night comb.
+Goodnight comb.
-Good night brush.
+Goodnight brush.
-Good night bowl full of mush.
+Goodnight bowl full of mush.
 ```

 In this new code, notice the second function `greet()` which looks the same but different from `main()`.
 It has the same curley brackets to hold the code block, but the return type is different.
 It has the same pair of parentheses, but this time there is something inside.
 And what about that required return statement?
 The *void* keyword is used in place of a return type when a function does not return anything.
 So, since `greet()` has a *void* return type, the compiler will not complain should you leave out the `return`.
 However, you may still use the return statement to end the execution of the function early.
 More on this when we get to functions that have multiple lines of code.
 In the parentheses, you see `string person`.
 This is an *argument*, an input-value for the function to use.
 In this case, it's a bit like find-and-replace.
 Down in `main()`, you see I call `greet()` five times, and each time, I put a different string in quotes between the parentheses.
 These five lines of code are all ***function calls***.
-They are telling `greet()` to execute, and passing it the one string argument so it can do its job.
+They are telling `greet()` to execute, and pass it the one string argument so it can do its job.
 That one string argument is made available to `greet()`'s inner code via the argument called `person`.
 To see the order of how things happen, take a look at Figure 11.

 ![Figure 11.
 Function Call Flow](images/function-call.png "Figure 11.
 Function Call Flow")

 The colorful line in Figure 11 is the path drawn by an imaginary playback head that steps over the code as it executes.
 We start at the blue part and go in through the main entrypoint, then encounter `greet()`, which is where a *jump* happens.
 As the line turns green, it escapes out of `main()` temporarily so it can go follow along `greet()` for a while.
 About where the line turns yellow, you see it finished executing the containing code inside `greet()` and does a second jump (the return) this time going back to the previous saved place, where it continues to the next statement.
 The most obvious advantage we can see in this example is the reduction of complexity from that long `cout` statement to a simple call to `greet()`.
 If we must call `greet()` five times, having the routine *encapsulated* into a function gives it convenience power.
 Let's say you wanted to change the greeting from "Good night" to "Show's over ".
 Rather than updating all the lines of code you cut-and-pasted, you could just edit the one function, and all the uses of the function would change their behavior along with it, in a synchronized way.
 Furthermore, code can grow to be pretty complex.
 It helps to break it down into small routines, and use those routines as your own custom building blocks when thinking about how to build the greater software.
 By using functions, you are liberated from the need to meticulously represent every detail of your system, and therefore a function is one kind of *abstraction* just like abstraction in art.
 This sort of abstraction is called *encapsulation of complexity* because it's like taking the big complex thing and putting it inside a nice little capsule, making that big complex thing seem smaller and simpler.
 It's a very powerful idea - not just in code, but in the growth of civilization, and even in the evolution of life on Earth.

+**[BD: The above section is one of the best explanations/advocations for functions directed towards a beginner I have read]**.

 ##Encapsulation of Complexity